Sugandhi13/amritsar-tourism/README.md

 ### Footer

 The footer section contains the links to social media sites (Facebook, Twitter, YouTube and Instagram).
 This section is same on all pages of website.
+The space between social media icons change with size of the screen.

 ![Footer](assets/readme_images/footer.jpg)